usaid-cs/yesterday-i-learned/random.md

 1. Clay bar exposes paint to the elements.
 It is necessary to clay bar something only if it cannot be polished.
 1. The name "Pineapple" was first applied to pine cones in 1398.
 Pine Cones later took over as the common name, and the fruit became known as the Pineapple due to its similar appearance.
 1. We use 10% of the brain like we use 33% of a stoplight.
-1. Salt and vinegar chips are "artificially flavored".
-They are sprinkled with sodium acetate, which conveys the flavors of salt and vinegar while not technically being either.
 1. [Plus codes][androidpolice 2]: Google Plus Codes
 1. If a house is near Japanese Knotweed, it has already taken its foundation. cannot be sold.
 1. Star-Spangled Banner was a rip of [To Anacreon in Heaven][bbc].